Home > Live

 Acupuncture is an approach to health care that has been in continuous use in China for over 4,000 years.
 Acupuncture works by encouraging self-healing.
 The patient's overall health is improved along with alleviation of specific symptoms.
 Sue Foss is our new acupuncturist.
 Please call the front desk for an appointment - 253-856-5150.

 $40.00/treatment (for those 65+ or those 50 - 65 without acupuncture insurance coverage)

 1st Wednesday, 6:30 pm

 Tuesdays, 10:30 am - Noon

 Take advantage of this service to monitor your blood pressure.
 Weekly prize given to those with blood pressure closest to the posted blood pressure figures.
-Special thanks to Jennifer and Lisa from Parkside Retirement for their monthly contribution.
+Special thanks to retired RN's Pat and Barbara for their monthly contribution.